Sharjah UAE Travel Guide

 Look for restaurants specializing in Lebanese or Indian cuisine.

-Always inform staff clearly when ordering.
+Always inform staff clearly when you order.

 Emirati cuisine is distinct, characterized by aromatic spices and hearty ingredients.
 It is a true reflection of the region's heritage.